Hype0290/Timelapse-Bot-PixelPlanet/README.md

 ### ⚡ TODO

-- [✅] Add option to show the time on the frames
+- [x] Add option to show the time on the frames
 - [ ] Add a GUI or something to be used easily (for lazy people)

 ---